Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Introduction

 We close this gap with the \textbf{Spatial Deconfounder}.
 Our key insight is that interference \emph{creates} the very multi-cause structure that deconfounders require: each unit receives its own treatment together with those of its neighbors, all shaped by the same latent spatial field.
-Rather than a nuisance, interference becomes a source of signal for recovering hidden confounders.
-Building on this, we develop a two-stage framework that first reconstructs a smooth substitute confounder using a conditional variational autoencoder (CVAE) with a spatial prior, then estimates direct and spillover effects via any flexible outcome model (e.g., U-Net, GNN).
-This enables causal identification without requiring multiple treatment types or explicit latent-field models.
-Our \textbf{contributions} are as follows: \begin{enumerate}[leftmargin=1.5em,itemsep=0.3ex,topsep=0pt] \item We introduce the \textbf{Spatial Deconfounder}, the first framework to \emph{jointly} address spatial interference and unmeasured confounding by treating neighborhood exposures as multi-cause signals. \item We prove \emph{identification} of direct and spillover effects under localized interference and a weak latent-field sufficiency assumption, without requiring a parametric model for the hidden process. \item We extend the \texttt{SpaCE} benchmark to include structured interference and show, across climate-, health-, and social-science datasets, that our method consistently reduces bias relative to spatial autoregressive, matching, and spline-based baselines. \end{enumerate}
+Rather than a nuisance, \emph{interference becomes a source of signal for recovering hidden confounders}.
+Building on this, we develop a nonparametric and model-agnostic two-stage framework that first reconstructs a smooth substitute confounder using a conditional variational autoencoder (C-VAE) with a spatial prior\footnote{We use a C-VAE instantiation in this paper, but the first-stage can be implemented with any suitable factor model that captures shared latent spatial structure.}, then estimates direct and spillover effects via any flexible outcome model (e.g., U-Net, GNN).
+This enables causal identification without requiring multiple treatment types, explicit latent-field models, or parametric outcome model specification.
+Our \textbf{contributions} are as follows: \begin{enumerate}[leftmargin=1.5em,itemsep=0.5ex,topsep=0pt,parsep=0pt] \item We introduce the \textbf{Spatial Deconfounder}, a novel \emph{nonparametric and model-agnostic} framework to \emph{jointly} address spatial interference and unmeasured confounding by treating neighborhood treatment exposures as multi-cause signals. \item We prove \emph{identification} of direct and spillover effects under localized interference and a weak latent-field sufficiency assumption, without requiring a parametric model for the hidden process. \item We extend the \texttt{SpaCE} benchmark to include structured interference and show, across climate-, health-, and social-science datasets, that our method consistently reduces bias relative to spatial autoregressive, matching, and spline-based baselines. \end{enumerate}

-By leveraging interference as a lens into hidden structure, the Spatial Deconfounder bridges spatial causal inference and multi-cause deconfounding, opening a path to robust causal estimation in complex geographic systems.
+By leveraging interference as a lens into the hidden structure, the Spatial Deconfounder bridges spatial causal inference and multi-cause deconfounding, opening a path to robust causal estimation in complex geographic systems.